PouceHeure/discord_bot_chatter/README.md

 ## Goal
 Create a way to define and call easily a chatter bot for sending some messages from anyway in your computer.
 Just need to create config file with some information about your bots and servers and that's all.

-For example, you can use a bot during deep-learning training in sending some information about this train.
+For example, you can use a bot during deep-learning training in sending some information about the current train.

 ## Get started